 It contains outputs to the NAP Content Provider that have been created from data objects provided by functionality in the Manage Traffic Functional Area that are the response (“acceptance” or “rejection”) to a previous registration request from a NAP Content Provider.
 In case of a successful registration, it includes credentials for the Content Provider to prove its authorisation to access NAP functionality that needs authorisation.
 Also based on the successful request it contains data of the registered NAP Content Provider

-===========

-TODO:

-- investigate sequence diagram and how credentials are passed, it also shall contain CP data

-- how do I log in as CP to change data already there?
-And also, how do I display them?

 tnap.cp-support_response

 Date Modified: 14.01.2025 22:46:46, GUID: {997937B5-775D-4297-8297-D9ABB198ACF2}